SoundaryalakshmiSaravanan/M2-EmbSys/Project/1_Requirement/README.md

 Distance Measurement Using ATMEGA 328P & HC-SR04 Ultrasonic Sensor is calculated and  displayed in LCD.

 ## PRINCIPLE OF THE SYSTEM
 An ultrasonic sensor is an electronic device that measures the distance of a target object by emitting ultrasonic sound waves and converts the reflected sound into an electrical signal.
 The ultrasonic sensor proposed here is a popular non-contact type level detector.
 It operates by generating an ultrasonic pulse and measuring the time it takes for an echo to return.
+The ultrasonic sensor module comprises of one transmitter and one receiver.
+The transmitter can deliver 40 KHz ultrasonic sound while the maximum receiver is designed to accept only 40 KHz sound waves.
+The receiver ultrasonic sensor that is kept next to the transmitter shall thus be able to receive reflected 40 KHz, once the module faces any obstacle in front.
+Thus whenever any obstacles come ahead of the ultrasonic module it calculates the time taken from sending the signals to receiving them since time and distance are related for sound waves passing through air medium at 343.2m/sec.
+Upon receiving the signal MC program while executed displays the data i.e. the distance measured on an LCD interfaced with the microcontroller in cms.

 Ultrasonic sensors emit short, high-frequency sound pulses at regular intervals.
 These propagate in the air at the velocity of sound.
 If they strike an object, then they are reflected back as echo signals to the sensor, which itself computes the distance to the target based on the time-span between emitting the signal and receiving the echo.

 We will have to convert this time into cm to calculate the distance traveled.
 We will use the following equation to calculate the distance.

                                S = v * t
 The ultrasonic wave is basically a sound wave that travels at a speed of 340 m/s (0.034 cm/s).
 The ultrasonic sensor is measuring the time it takes to hit the object and then come back but we need only time that it takes to hit the object.
 So, we will divide it by 2.